nickyiliwang0000/h/programming-fundamentals/objects.md

 <!-- Student takeaway: -->
 <!--Student will be able to:
 - Create an object literal
-- Read the value of a property using using dot notation
-- Read the value of a property using using bracket notation
 - Retreive the value on a property of an object using dot notation
 - Retreive the value on a property of an object using bracket notation
+- Update the value of a property using using dot notation
+- Update the value of a property using using bracket notation
 - Add a property to an object using dot notation
 - Add a property to an object using bracket notation
 - Write a for-in loop